Angeevillor/AI_HEAD/README.md

 mamba activate AI_HEAD_IHRSR

 pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu118

+pip install alive_progress
 ```
 ***The installation of wxPython 4.2.1 may failed in Centos/Rocky, but that would not affect the usage.**

+***If the installation of wxpython pip fails, you can try installing the gtk3.0 library on your system.**

 Environments:
 ---